-Annegaaike thereupon summarizes Aims, Program and Approaches of the present SETAC-Café.
+Annegaaike thereupon summarizes the aims, program and approaches of the present SETAC-Café.
 She explains that there will be two follow-up activities, viz,

-- Likely 31st of January 2024 a second on-line Consultation meeting - May 2024, in-person SETAC Workshop, back-to-back with SETAC-Europe-meeting in Seville
+- 31 January 2024: a second online Consultation Meeting - May 2024: an in-person SETAC Workshop, back-to-back with the SETAC Europe 34th Annual Meeting in Seville, Spain

-Finally, Annegaaike explains how - as if in a complete Round Table - all visions and viewpoints are collated in the Program.
+Finally, Annegaaike explains how - as if in a complete round table - all visions and viewpoints are collated in the program.

-Regarding rules of engagement, Annegaaike explains that the online chat-facility is the key "message board", whereby the Plenary is recorded to capture all thoughts, only using it to complete the report of what was contributed, not by whom.
-Key is, to speak as yourself, as it is about ideas to forward SSbD.
+Regarding rules of engagement, Annegaaike explains that the online chat-facility is the key "message board", whereby the plenary is recorded to capture all thoughts, only using it to complete the report of what was contributed, not by whom.
+Key is to speak as yourself, as it is about ideas to forward SSbD.

-2.5 Safe and Sustainable by Design: the framework and its key challenges industries are working on current cases.
+2.5.
+Safe and Sustainable by Design: the framework and its key challenges industries are working on current cases.
 The framework is now part of an EC-Communication, stating what/how/when SSbD will proceed to be developed and implemented.

 Serenella Sala (EU-JRC) introduces her long-standing interest in linking Safety to Sustainability.
 Serenella illustrates that, and how, the SSbD framework in the Chemical Strategy closely relates and binds various aspects of the full Green Deal.
-Safe and sustainable are together, to avoid "trade-offs", for whole life cycles of chemicals.
+Safe and sustainable are together, to avoid "trade-offs" for whole life cycles of chemicals.